Ohio has some of the most beautiful birds, including various herons.

 In the wintertime, these birds migrate south to warmer climates, where they can find abundant food sources.

-Great Blue Herons are a vital part of the wildlife ecosystems across the country and in Ohio, making them an important species for us to protect.
+Great Blue Herons are vital to wildlife ecosystems across the country and in Ohio, making them an important species for us to protect.

 2. American Bittern